PowerShell/vscode-powershell/docs/development.md

-To build a preview version of the extension, that is to say, a version of the extension named "PowerShell Preview", You can simply change the version in the package.json to include `-preview` at the end.
+To build a preview version of the extension, that is to say, a version of the extension named "PowerShell Preview", You can simply change the `name` in the package.json to include `-Preview` at the end.
 When you build, this will:

 - Add a warning to the top of the README.md to warn users not to have the stable and preview version enabled at the same time